 Stop the current calculations.

 What is needed:

 There is one tab to define the options of the classic calibration, the variables exploration, and the Monte-Carlo simulations.
-The details of the options are given on the page of the another page.
+The details of the options are given here.

 The other tab provides numerous options for genetic algorithms.
 The details of the options are given on the page of the genetic algorithms.